keboola/storage-backend/packages/php-db-import-export/README.md

   - Driver: https://downloads.teradata.com/download/connectivity/odbc-driver/linux
   - Change `COPY --from=td` commands in Dockerfile with copy of you local Teradata packages

-Then run `docker-compose build`
+Then run `docker compose build`

 The AWS credentials have to also have access to bucket specified in `AWS_S3_BUCKET`.
 This bucket has to contain testing data.
-Run `docker-compose run --rm dev  composer loadS3` to load them up.
+Run `docker compose run --rm dev  composer loadS3` to load them up.

 ### Preparation